News & Events

 What is the structure of an MBA interview?

-Most MBA interviews last roughly 30 minutes.
-In the weeks leading up to the interview, the candidate should work on crafting their story and deciding which parts are most important to tell.
-Bailey McChesney says candidates should focus on figuring out why they want an MBA, what skills and experiences have led them up to this point, and what their goals are beyond the program.
-At Vanderbilt Business, MBA interviews are conducted by MBA recruiting and admissions fellows, who are second-year MBA students.
-The interview is purposely structured this way to give candidates a feel for what the program is like through the perspective of a current student.
+At Vanderbilt Business, MBA interviews are virtually conducted by MBA recruiting and admissions fellows who are second-year MBA students.
+The interview is purposely structured in this way to give candidates a feel for what the program is like from the perspective of a current student.
 The interviewer only sees the interviewee’s resume, so the conversational evaluation gives the candidate a chance to really shine a light on their strengths and explain how they plan to address their weaknesses.

 “First and foremost, I would encourage candidates to be authentic in the interview.
-The interview is really the place in the admissions process where you have the opportunity to interact one on one with someone and tell your story verbally.
+The interview is really the place in the admissions process where you have the opportunity to interact one-on-one with someone and tell your story verbally.
 There are other opportunities within the application to tell your story on paper through your resume or essays, but this is the opportunity to connect with someone, so being honest and authentic is essential,” says McChesney.

 How can I prepare?